San Diego’s Economy

 Why San Diego?

 Situated next to the busiest land port of entry in the Western hemisphere, San Diego is home to more than 3.3 million people and offers incomparable opportunities for business of all sizes to thrive.
+From sequencing the human genome to inventing the next wave of 5G technology, San Diego has the talent and expertise to change the world—and the numbers to back it up.

 EDC Research

 EDC provides research and data to local companies, site selectors, and civic leaders to help them make well-informed decisions about our economy.
-For those companies outside of the region considering San Diego for expansion or relocation, EDC provides a variety of assistance including responding with formal proposals (RFPs) to professional site selectors.
+For companies outside of the region considering San Diego for expansion or relocation, EDC provides a variety of assistance, including responding with formal proposals (RFPs) to professional site selectors.

 A note about our research